Nonye2K3/chia/Beginners-Guide.md

 - “ Plot to Queue” means if (5) is selected it will plot #1, then when finished will start #2
 - Plot in Parallel—means running multiple plots at same time.
 Make sure you have enough temp storage for combined total.
 - Under “number of plots” – click drop down.
 One item to change is “buckets” select qty-128 manually.
 It makes the process run slightly faster by about 20 minutes.
 - #3 Select Temp Directory—select your temporary directory.
 This is where plots are created.
-They will go to 330 gigs in size and then when finished will erase all files.
-They were temp files
+About 100 temp files will be created, then compacted to 1 plot file.
+This creation grows to 330 gigs in size and then when finished will erase all files.
+They were temp files.
+1 Plot file is created at 101 gigs.

 - Its recommend to use a SSD drive or NVME drive for this work but make sure you are aware of [SSD Endurance](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance).